 People more savvy of the industry may realize that most of the company's current VA's have worked at Central Park Media before (and this includes Dan Green as well); CPM distributed uncut productions mostly for pre-teen to older audiences, such as Revolutionary Girl Utena among others.

 Creator Killer: Almost subverted byYu-Gi-Oh!; TV Tokyo and NAS tried to yank the license, and 4Kids ultimately prevailed within the year, but the damage had been done, and they still ended up selling the rights to Konami for all Yu-Gi-Oh!-related merchandise.
+While the production unit was reformed by Konami as 4K Media, the main company was reformed as 4Licensing Corporation and plenty of their assets were sold to Saban, many of their units were shut down and the company is now a shell of its former self.
+Played straight with their dub of One Piece, which effectively solidified the company's then-brewing hatedom.

 Erica Schroeder voicing both Dark Magician Girl and Tikal.
 Is a partially funny example because she uses the same voice for both characters, and both fulfill such similar roles you almost expect Tikal to call Sonic "Pharaoh".